This post may contain affiliate links. Read our disclosure policy here.

 Instructions

 - Preheat the oven to 350F.
-Lightly grease or line a baking sheet.
+Lightly grease or line a baking sheet with parchment paper.

-- Using your hands, roll the tuna into 1-inch diameter balls, then place them on the baking sheet.
+- With your hands, shape the tuna mixture into medium-sized 1-inch round balls and place them on the baking sheet as you go.

 Just stumbled across this recipe and your site on a google search of “tuna salad for toddlers”.
 I pack my pescatarian daughters lunch for daycare regularly plus we’re always looking for meal options.
 Whipped this up with 3 ingredients we had on hand and they were done in 20 minutes.
 I’m so glad I found your site!!
 So many useful recipes!!!!!